-In the diagrams below are some suggested seam allowances:
+In these diagrams are suggested seam allowances used in industry:

 If one traces the patterns as the seams are modified then the original printed pattern is left intact and can be easily referenced.
 Tracing paper, available at any art supply store, works really well.
 I buy the 50 yard 36 inch wide yellow canary.
 White is too opaque.